kensho/ng-describe/README.md

 });
 ```

-If you have a single module to inject, you can just use a string name without Array notation
+You if have a single module to inject, you can just use a string name without Array notation

 ```js
 ngDescribe({